mockyeah/mockyeah/packages/mockyeah-docs/book/CLI/CLI.md

 # CLI

-mockyeah-cli provides a simple command line interface for recording and playing service snapshots to integrate with during development.
+mockyeah-cli provides a simple command line interface for recording and playing suites to integrate with during development.

 ## Getting started